FutuneAI/ai-visibility-framework/components/platform-weights.md

 **Primary mechanism:** Hybrid — parametric knowledge supplemented by real-time Bing-based retrieval for queries that benefit from current information.

 **Implication for brand visibility:** Brands can influence ChatGPT Search responses through current content quality and Bing indexing, even if their parametric representation is weak.
-Retrieval supplements and can partially override parametric gaps for specific queries.
+Retrieval can supplement parametric knowledge and, in some cases, compensate for gaps in training data for specific queries.

 **What influences it:**
 - Bing index inclusion and crawlability of content